 Sustain works for the transition to a food system that supports flourishing communities, individuals and ecosystems.
-Formed in 2015, Sustain incorporated as a not-for-profit company limited by guarantee in January 2016.
-It is a registered deductible gift recipient charity.
-It is based in Melbourne, Australia, and currently hosted by the William Angliss Institute.
+We are a registered deductible gift recipient charity, based in Melbourne, Australia, and currently hosted by the William Angliss Institute.

 Sustain’s mission is to catalyse meaningful and powerful connections to enable the emergence of a flourishing and healthy food system, realised through food systems events, research, network-building and consultancy services.
 Sustain’s two major projects are Cardinia Food Circles, principally supported by Cardinia Shire Council; and the Melbourne Food Hub, funded by an Innovation Grant awarded in December 2017 by the Lord Mayor’s Charitable Foundation.

 Sustain was established for the public charitable purpose of promoting health and wellbeing through a broader food-systems approach.
 The objects of this activity include the following:

 - To support local governments to adopt and implement policies to protect, improve and promote the public health of their communities;